SnehaPandey2705/SnehaPandey2705/README.md

 - 👋 Hi, I’m @SnehaPandey
 - 👀 I’m interested in Python and artificial Intelligence.
-- 🌱 I’m currently learning Python, Machine Learning and Artificial Intelligence.
+- 🌱 I’m currently Working Python, Machine Learning and Artificial Intelligence.
 - 💞️ I’m looking to collaborate on Python and Artificial Intelligence.
 - 📫 How to reach me pandeysneha071@gmail.com